mozilla/build-fwunit/README.md

 id's of all dynamic subnets (see below).
 Also include a `regions` field listing the regions in which you have hosts.

+You can include the credentials for an IAM user in the configuration.
+If this is omitted, boto's normal credential search process will apply, including searching `~/.boto` and instance role credentials.

 Example:
 ```
 my_aws_stuff: